sjbiaga/pisc-dotarrow/README.md

 - variable-bound generators of the `for-yield` must bind a single variable *and* be ascribed the type;

+- definitions of the `for-yield` must correspond to `case class`es, bind a single variable for each parameter of the `case class`, and the right hand side be a single variable that is bound - immediately preceding the definition - by a generator _without_ an ascribed type (i.e., the `case class`);

 - names of variable-bound generators must not contain whitespace; their types may;

 - the scope of pattern variables in definitions and generators is limited until